-The awesome aroma of freshly baked bread by itself will inspire you make this Crusty French Bread time and time again.
-However, once you taste it, you’ll definitely be hooked.
-It only has five ingredients, and the bread machine does most of the work!
+The awesome aroma of freshly baked homemade bread by itself will inspire you make this Crusty French Bread time and time again.
+However, once you taste this yeast bread, you’ll definitely be hooked.
+It only has five simple ingredients, and the bread machine does most of the work!

 Forming the Dough into Baguette Shapes: